neo-project/neo-dev-portal/tutorials/2026-02-12-neow3j-nep11/index.md

 :::caution

-When the native method `ContractManagement.destroy()` is called from a smart contract, the whole smart contract's storage context is erased, and the contract can no longer be used.
+When the native method `ContractManagement.destroy()` is called from a smart contract, the whole smart contract's storage is erased, and the contract can no longer be used.

 :::